Employee Health: Texas

 - Certain medical conditions and illnesses may be considered occupationally sourced if contracted by a professional firefighter or emergency medical technician.
 See Occupationally Acquired Diseases.

 - The state workers' compensation covers mental trauma that results from work-related conditions if certain provisions are met.
 See Managing Mental Health Concerns.

 - Texas has not created a statewide ban on smoking, but restrictions apply to certain schools and public places.
 See Smoking at Work.

 - Good Samaritan laws in Texas provide conditional protection for those offering voluntary medical care.
 See Managing Emergency Medical Situations.

-- Austin has requirements pertaining to smoking in the workplace.
+- Austin and Grand Prairie have requirements pertaining to smoking in the workplace.
 See Local Requirements.